thesparrow/thesparrow.github.io/README.md

-# TodoApp
+# To-do App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.
+Use the Angular CLI commands to take care of the build for you.

 ## Development server